School: School of Human Ecology

 Participants will be expected to bring and discuss cases from the settings in which they are currently working.
 Supervision sessions will be held for an hour every week.
 These supervision sessions will help the participants apply concepts and techniques learnt during classroom teaching to the cases from the field.
 Supervision sessions will also address practitioner’s personal issues that emerge during the process of counselling and will help the practitioner establish a ‘connect’ between the personal and professional selves.

 Participant picks up one couple or family case from the field setting in which they are currently working.
 Participants are expected to detail the case history and present findings of the assessment carried out.
-A hypothesis is presented using any of the theoretical models of the participant’s choice and real or proposed interventions are described
+A hypothesis is presented using any of the theoretical models of the participant’s choice, and real or proposed interventions are described.
+A detailed case write up will be shared by students.

 This is a written test that examines participant’s knowledge of key constructs and theories covered during classroom teaching and its application to the case studies presented.